 Knowing violations of the open meeting law may result in a civil penalty of up to \$500 for the second violation and up to \$2,500 for each successive violation.
 The court may also order appropriate equitable relief.
-A court can impose the penalties against individual members of a public body.
-If it does so, the public body cannot pay the penalty or reimburse the member for it.
+These penalties are imposed against individual members of a public body.
+The public body cannot pay the penalty or reimburse the member for it.
 A court may also, depending on the member's intent, assess a member of a public body with "all of the costs and attorney fees" and remove the member from office.
 A.R.S. § 38-431.07(A).